Standard 2days cycling

 If you are new to long-distance cycling, a two-day or more plan is recommended.
 You can stay overnight on one of the island on the way of Shimanami Kaido.
 If you do it one day, you’ll end up cycling to the point of mental and physical exhaustion without any enjoyment.
 We don’t recommend do this.

 The starting point of Shimanami Kaido is Imabari city or Onomichi city.
 When you start from Imabari, you can complete Kurushima-Kaikyo bridges while you still have enough energy.
 It’s often easy to cycle thanks to the tailwind.
 And the goal, JR Onomichi station, offers a lot of train services and easy to access to JR Fukuyama station, where you can take the Shinkansen.

-In addition, if you stay at the guesthouse CYCLONOIE in front of JR Imabari station or guesthouse NAMITO MINATO, you can get the latest information and route consultation.
+In addition, if you stay at the guesthouse CYCLONOIE in front of JR Imabari station, you can get the latest information and route consultation.

 Rent a bike at JR Imabari station

 You can rent a bicycle at JR imabari station rental cycle terminal or at Sunrise Itoyama (Central cycling terminal of the Shimanami rental bike), which is at the beginning of Kurushima-Kaikyo bridges, 6km away from Imabari station.
 Transportation to Sunrise Itoyama is not convenient so it’s better to rent a cycle at Imabari Station and start from there.
 But if you are worried about your physical fitness, we recommend renting one at Sunrise Itoyama to save distance and time.

 |JR Clement INN Imabari||Business hotel||2-773-9, Kitahorai-cho, Imabari city||0898-55-8333|

 |Kisukenoyado||Capsule inn||1-2-30, Nakahiyoshi-cho, Imabari city||0898-22-0026|